-Today’s construction sector calls for change, towards the development of a new approach to our built environment.
-Growing cities challenge the sector to find better ways to build more and cheaper, while our limited resources on this planet push us towards a more sustainable way to build, inhabit and reuse our constructions.
-Furthermore, aberration from the mass produced cities indicates the need of a more holistic design, one that integrates the inhabitants diversity of needs and desires.
+Today’s construction sector is facing a need for change able to take a new approach to our built environment.
+Growing cities are challenging the sector to find better ways to build more and at a lower cost, furthermore, the limited resources on this planet push us towards a more sustainable way of building, inhabiting and reusing our constructions.
+On top of this, aberration from mass-produced cities indicates a need for a more holistic design, integrating the various needs and desires of the inhabitants.

-On the other hand, the construction sector has not yet fully taken advantage of automation and the digital revolution as much as others like the automobile and/or aeroespacial manufacturing.
-While studies predict that Automation, Robotics and AI will bring a possible increase of productivity by 60% in the construction sector, they also open new opportunities for design and the increased performance of buildings.
+On the other hand, the construction sector has not yet taken advantage of the digital revolution that is happening in other manufacturing sectors, such as in the automobile and aeroespacial engineering.
+While studies predict that Automation, Robotics and AI will possibly increase productivity by 60% in the construction sector, they also open new opportunities for design and for the increased performance of buildings.

-In this context, IAAC proposes a new interdisciplinary Master in an effort to train a new generation of actors capable of answering the challenges of a more sustainable and customised construction ecosystem.
-Master Candidates can expect to learn about the State of the art in Robotics and Advanced Manufacturing technologies, as well as theory and tools of computational design and artificial intelligence, becoming fluent in the use of those technologies through a hands-on experiments methodology, a series of workshops and pilot projects with research and industry partners.
+In this context, IAAC proposes a new interdisciplinary Master, in an effort to train a new generation of professionals capable of answering the challenges of a more sustainable and customised construction ecosystem.
+Master Candidates can expect to learn about the state of the art in Robotics and Advanced Manufacturing technologies, as well as theory and practical tools of computational design and artificial intelligence.
+Master candidates will become fluent in the use of these technologies through continuous hands-on experiments, methodology and a series of workshops and pilot projects with research and industry partners.

-With MRAC, students will learn to manipulate and integrate robotic and advanced manufacturing processes; create and generate parametric design for Mass customisation in connected industry 4.0; Integrate computer vision and sensor feedback for complex material systems and fabrication processes; explore the potential of computational optimisation, artificial intelligence and machine learning; understand and integrate the potential of autonomous robot systems; develop new application of augmented reality and connected mobile devices; and propose new digital design and building technologies for both prefabrication and on-site construction.
+Students will learn to manipulate and integrate robotics and advanced manufacturing processes; create and generate parametric design for mass customisation in the connected industry 4.0; integrate computer vision and sensor feedback for complex material systems and fabrication processes; explore the potential of computational optimisation, artificial intelligence and machine learning; understand and integrate the potential of autonomous robot systems; develop new application of augmented reality and connected mobile devices; and propose new digital design and building technologies for both prefabrication and on-site construction.

-By bringing together international researchers and industry partners from a variety of fields and culture, IAAC aims at creating a multidisciplinary and multicultural environment to rethink the construction sector and train the new generation of professionals capable to having a positive impact on our future built environment and economy.
+By bringing together international researchers and industry partners from a wide variety of fields and cultures, IAAC seeks to create a multidisciplinary and multicultural environment, a place to rethink the construction sector and train the new generation of professionals capable of having a positive impact on our future built environment and economy.

 MRAC IN BRIEF